 Our approach, detailed in sections \ref{sec:approach} and \ref{sec:proposed_estimators}, addresses these challenges by putting forward novel cluster-based expressions for performance metrics that reflect various sampling schemes.
 Each of these representations immediately suggests simple estimators that properly account for the above issues.

-\begin{example}[Bias of precision computed on benchmark datasets] To exemplify the problem with the trivial use of performance evaluation metrics on benchmark datasets, we carried out a simple experiment that is described in detail in appendix \ref{appendix:example}.
-In short, we evaluated a disambiguation algorithm by sampling ground truth clusters and computing pairwise precision\footnote{Pairwise precision is the probability that a pair of record predicted to be a match is indeed a match.
-See section \ref{sec:proposed_estimators} for a formal definition} on this set of sampled clusters.
+\begin{example}[Bias of precision computed on benchmark datasets] To exemplify the problem with the trivial use of performance evaluation metrics on benchmark datasets, we carried out a {toy} experiment that is described in detail in appendix \ref{appendix:example}.
+In short, we evaluated a disambiguation algorithm by sampling ground truth clusters and computing pairwise precision on this set of sampled clusters.
 This is analogous to the way that many real-world benchmark datasets are obtained and typically used.
 In this experiment, we know that the disambiguation algorithm has a precision of $52\%$ for the entire dataset.

 In panel \textbf{A} of figure \ref{fig:precision_problem}, we see the distribution of precision estimates versus the true precision of $52\%$ shown as a dotted vertical line.
 Precision estimates are usually very close to $100\%$ and always higher than $80\%$, despite the truth being a precision of only $52\%$.
 In contrast, panel \textbf{B} shows the distribution of our proposed precision estimator which is nearly unbiased.
 Both precision estimators rely on exactly the same data.
 They only differ in how they account for the underlying sampling process and the extrapolation from small benchmark datasets to the full data.